jneilliii/OctoPrint-YouTubeLive/README.md

 # OctoPrint-STLViewer

 **Overview:** A simple stl viewer tab for OctoPrint.
 Currently a work in progress and simple skeleton.
+Based on the Javascript STL Viewer located [here](https://code.google.com/p/jsc3d/).

 ## Setup